Dev-Owl/ledmatrix/README.md

 # ledmatrix
-Arduino based LED matrix code
+Arduino based LED matrix code, using FastLed and a WS2812B